 How simplified IoT can boost MNO and systems integrator revenues

 The global onset of Covid-19 has brought the reality of a combined healthcare and economic challenge home.
-As a result, enterprises have been forced to examine how business continuity can be assured during times where social distancing, lockdown and sanitisation rules make the ‘old’ way of going about business impossible.
-A joint Kaleido Intelligence and Telna whitepaper published in May 2020 found that the industry consensus on the situation is that cellular IoT stands to benefit significantly from the crisis, resulting in up to 11 billion connections in 2025.
+As a result, enterprises have been forced to examine how business continuity can be assured during times where social distancing, lockdown and sanitization rules make the ‘old’ way of going about business impossible.
+The industry consensus on the situation is that cellular IoT stands to benefit significantly from the crisis, resulting in up to 11 billion connections in 2025.
 Here, connectivity is used to support business continuity strategies across a range of use cases including healthcare, remote working, automation and supply chains.

 How cellular IoT complexity is being reduced